andreasplesch/x_ite_dom/README.md

 Mouse events originate from x3d sensor nodes.
 This means that the x3d scene has to have such a sensor node (TouchSensor) for any mouse events to be dispatched.

-See tests/cobweb_d3.js and tests/interactiveTransformations.xhtml for examples.
+See tests/interactiveTransformations.xhtml and other for examples.

 Event type names parallel x3d field names.
 The name construction is "x3d" + "_" + x3d event name.